 The thesis and the PDP11 stuff were both pre-studies, the rest made it into real products sold.
 The Production Control job was an extra-thing, very different from designing COTS (Commercial Of-The-Shelf) boxes, which is the type of products I normally work with.

 Even though some years were spent purely in the PC-world, most of the time I have worked with embedded.
 The figure has no “lanes” for managing, general networks and SQL-servers.
-These domains have also taken up a lot of time, maybe they will be subjects of future books.
+These domains have taken up a lot of time, and I wrote a book about “SQL Server with C#” in 2018.

 The last many years I have worked with Internet technologies – TCP/IP/Ethernet and WiFi.
 The products are probably not what most people would classify as IoT.
 However, it is exactly the IoT technologies – only mostly used in non-public installations.

 Reflections on the Embedded Platforms

 TMS320.
 This was the very first DSP from Texas Instruments, the TMS320C10.
 It was the second DSP the world saw.
 I later tried the very first one, the NEC7720, but that was only in a small part-time job.
-As I recall it, assembler was the only way to program the DSP’s back then, but it was a big step forward compared to bit-slice.
+As I recall it, assembler was the only way to program the DSPs back then, but it was a big step forward compared to bit-slice.
 See below.
-Today, DSP’s are mainly programmed in C. Many have OS’es.
+Today, DSPs are mainly programmed in C. Many have operating systems.

 8051.
 A classic microcontroller – that is, a microprocessor with a few built-in peripherals.
 The first I used, was the 8052, which had slightly more resources than the original 8051.
 Later, in another company, we used two Siemens SAB 80535 – built around the same core.
 This was to get access to two HDLC serial ports.
 Thus we had moved a small step closer to the modern SoC – System on Chip.